griefersutherland/pimptune/README.md

 ### Token and endpoint caching

-To avoid hitting Microsoft's APIs on every request, SCEPTune caches two things:
+To avoid hitting Microsoft's APIs on every request, PIMPTune caches two things:

 -   **The Intune SCEP validation endpoint URI:** discovered via Microsoft Graph's Service Principals API by querying Intune's well-known application ID.
 Cached for 30 minutes.
 -   **The Intune access token:**  fetched from Azure AD using the OAuth 2.0 client credentials flow with the  `https://api.manage.microsoft.com//.default`  scope (note the intentional double-slash, which is a quirk of Intune's API).
 Tokens are considered expired 5 minutes before their actual expiry to avoid clock-skew failures, and refreshed automatically.